-The Euronest PA aims to be the institution for multi-lateral parliamentary dialogue and for exchange among the Eastern partners and between the MEPs and their Eastern partner countries' homologues in several areas of common interest: stability, democracy, legal and standards approximation, trade, energy, people-to-people contacts and many others.
+The Euronest PA, which includes the plenary, the Bureau, four standing committees and two working groups, aims to be a forum for multilateral parliamentary dialogue and exchange among the Eastern partners and between the MEPs and their counterparts from the Eastern Partnership countries, monitoring the implementation of the Eastern Partnership in several areas of common interest: stability, democracy, legal and standards approximation, trade, energy, people-to-people contacts, culture, education and others.

 The Euronest PA has progressively gained its place in the interinstitutional architecture of the Eastern Partnership: for example, its Co-Presidents are regularly invited to the Eastern Partnership Summits of Heads of State and Government and to the annual ministerial meetings.